BGMwebdev/SpeedTypingGame/README.md

 The live link the deployed project can be found here: [Speed Typing Game](https://bgmwebdev.github.io/SpeedTypingGame/ "Live Link")
 <hr>

+- #### EmailJS API
+1. Create an account at emailjs.com
+2. Add new email service, make note of the contact_service id
+3. Add a new email template, make note of the contact_form id
+4. Go the the integration dashboard, make note of your user id
+5. Load the EmailJS SDK in the head of your HTML file
+6. In JavaScript create a function that listens to a submit event and then initializes the SDK with your user id (emailjs.init('YOUR_USER_ID');) and submits the form (emailjs.7.sendForm('contact_service', 'contact_form', this);)

 ### Credits
 - #### Content
     - looking back at the [Love Maths](https://github.com/BGMwebdev/love-maths) project helped me a lot to structure the projects JavaScript, to understand the interlacings of functions and event listeners and connect it with the right HTML elements.